Joey ran around Drizzle’s sleeping form, laughing and giggling. Occasionally, he would reach out and tap on the cat as he

 “Is your dad home?”

-sure if he should shake it or run away.
-He remembered the few times his parents had had friends over and the way they had
+he should shake it or run away.
+He remembered the few times his parents had had friends over and the way they had scolded him

-scolded him for not being polite, so he moved forward.
-He grasped the huge hand with his tiny one and pumped his arm up and
+for not being polite, so he moved forward.
+He grasped the huge hand with his tiny one and pumped his arm up and down as he

-ranging area and wondering how he was going to get the boy away long enough to take him.
-Now he was here, before him,
+area and wondering how he was going to get the boy away long enough to take him.
+Now he was here, before him, alone, so

 “Come say hi to mom, she’ll be happy to see you.”
 The boy gripped the big hand and tugged.